krisnova/kournalctl/README.md

 # kournalctl

-Mount the local system journal as read only and use `journalctl` in Kubernetes.
+Mount the node filesystem system journal as read only and use `journalctl` in Kubernetes.

 ## Installing